Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 + WSDL = Web Service Description Language (in xml, often used with SOAP)
 + representation for RESTful APIs: Swagger / RAML / API Blueprint / APIDOC

-On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity], [The microservices cargo cult] : they add moving parts and interdependencies, perf overhand and data segregation, and in the end more complexity
+On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity], [The microservices cargo cult], [MicroservicesPleaseDont] : they add moving parts and interdependencies, perf overhand and data segregation, and in the end more complexity

 CQRS = CommandQuerySeparation : split the code & logic between the Query path (DB -> UI) & Command path (UI -> DB)